Moving from Command and Control Management

-Their questions and concerns expose how deep Agile transformations reach, Following a strategic plan to “go all in” has given many companies a huge competitive edge.
-However, adoption is often restrained by managers who insist on techniques inconsistent with Agile values.
+Their questions and concerns expose how deep many transformations reach, Following a strategic plan to “go all in” has given many companies a huge competitive edge.
+However, change adoption is often restrained by managers who insist on techniques inconsistent with Agile values.
 A middle management reformation is well overdue.
 Here are some thoughts which I hope will encourage the discussion.

 Commander OUT Mentor IN

 Instead of giving direction help your teams discover their way.
 By this I don’t mean becoming a better salesperson able to make a convincing argument.
 Remember we are not trying to convince or find consensus.
 We allow the group to discover the best way forward.
 Guide the discussion.
 When a solution is suggested, question it in as many ways as is appropriate.
 Don’t give answers.
 Ask questions.

 Accountability is often used to threaten.
 A team is not empowered when they hear, “I’m holding you accountable.”
 The premise for “accountability” is an underlying assumption the team is irresponsible.
 They understand failure will be met with punishment.
 If the manager can’t trust their team, then a much larger problem is afoot.
 Trust must be assumed.
 All the manager needs to do is help the team find and remain on their path.